nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-user.rst

-There is a unique ``ns3::WifiPhy`` attribute, named ``ChannelSettings``, that enables to set channel number, channel width, frequency band and primary20 index all together, in order to eliminate the possibility of inconsistent settings.
+There is a unique ``ns3::WifiPhy`` attribute, named ``ChannelSettings``, that enables to set channel number, channel width, frequency band and primary20 index for each segment all together, in order to eliminate the possibility of inconsistent settings.
-The ``ChannelSettings`` attribute can be set in a number of ways (see below) by providing either a StringValue object or a TupleValue object:
+The ``ChannelSettings`` attribute can be set in a number of ways (see below) by providing either a StringValue object or an AttributeContainerValue object:

 * Defining a StringValue object to set the ``ChannelSettings`` attribute

 .. sourcecode:: cpp

-  StringValue value("{38, 40, BAND_5GHZ, 0}"));
+  StringValue value("{38, 40, BAND_5GHZ, 0}");

-* Defining a TupleValue object to set the ``ChannelSettings`` attribute
+* Defining an AttributeContainerValue object to set the ``ChannelSettings`` attribute

 .. sourcecode:: cpp

-  TupleValue<UintegerValue, UintegerValue, EnumValue, UintegerValue> value;
+  AttributeContainerValue<TupleValue<UintegerValue, UintegerValue, EnumValue, UintegerValue>, ';'> value;
-  value.Set(WifiPhy::ChannelTuple {38, 40, WIFI_PHY_BAND_5GHZ, 0});
+  value.Set(WifiPhy::ChannelSegments{{38, 40, WIFI_PHY_BAND_5GHZ, 0}});

 In both cases, the operating channel will be channel 38 in the 5 GHz band, which has a width of 40 MHz, and the primary20 channel will be the 20 MHz subchannel